Why in the world would a family in New York City fly north to Quebec City for spring break?

 Jean Lesage is a small airport and super easy when it’s not busy.
 We left our center city hotel, checked in and cleared security in 45 minutes flat, leaving us plenty of time to cool our heels.

-Luckily there was a great play area with a focus is pretend play and small toys (there’s one small slide).
+Luckily, there was a great play area with a focus on pretend play and small toys (there’s one small slide).
 It’s clean and bright and we were dragging Tiny Traveler away from elaborate pretend cake baking when it was time to board.

 Toronto Pearson Airport With Kids

-Flying to Quebec From The U.S., Chances are you’ll have to connect and complete your customs and immigration in Toronto, both going there and coming home.
+If you’re flying to Quebec from the U.S., chances are you’ll have to connect and complete your customs and immigration in Toronto, both going there and coming home.

 Navigating: This is a big airport with endless terminals.
 If you’re connecting and have kids in tow, give yourself time to get from point A to point B.